lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-enable-asset-sourcing.md

 # Enable Asset Sourcing {#enable-asset-sourcing}

 AEM administrators can enable Asset Sourcing from within the AEM Web Console Configuration (a.k.a Configuration Manager).
-In case of multiple tenants, administrator must enable the Asset Sourcing feature separately on each tenant.

 **Prerequisite:**
 Ensure that your AEM Assets instance is integrated with Brand Portal.
 See, [Configure AEM Assets integration with Brand Portal](https://helpx.adobe.com/experience-manager/6-5/assets/using/brand-portal-configuring-integration.html)